fakefarm/me/responsibilities/full_stack/drafts/the_full_stack.md

 [FHS]

 It was all I knew and I figured we were at the ground floor.
 When Chris saw this, he said "Oh I see what you're trying to do.
 Let's look at it differently.
 Let's start below FHS.
 Let's start at the electricity." :boom: As I came to discover, Chris has worked in every relevant level of computer programming from volts to binary to assembly to compilers to C to Interpeters to Ruby.
 These are my notes as I learn the pathway.

+This is an attempt to go from electrical volts to Rails in one stack.
+There are many different stacks and this book does not propose to explain them all.
+This is the stack that I currently live in so it's the only one I can speak to.